hanakai-rb/repo-sync/README.md

 ## How does it work?

-In [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml) in this repo, we define a job that configures a list of repositories and files to be synced across each.
+In [`.github/workflows/repo-sync.yml`](.github/workflows/repo-sync.yml) in this repo, we define a job with a list of repositories and files to be synced across each.
 For example:

 ```yaml
 repo_sync: